rahulsharmagg/Candy-Dark/README.md

 # Candy-Dark
-Candy Dark is a color scheme with lots of eye catching color and specially designed for HTML, CSS, JAVASCRIPT.
+Candy Dark is a sublime text editor color scheme with lots of eye catching color and specially designed for HTML, CSS, JAVASCRIPT.

 > Support
   > Rahulksharma199r@gmail.com